 It assists households and businesses to reduce electricity consumption and electricity bills.

-Businesses that save energy by installing, improving or replacing energy savings equipment can gain financial incentives by participating in the scheme (see Background to the Energy Savings Scheme and the Energy Savings Scheme website for more information).
+Households and businesses that save energy by installing, improving or replacing energy savings equipment can gain financial incentives by participating in the scheme (see Background to the ESS or visit the Energy Savings Scheme website for more information).

 Energy Savings Scheme Review

-NSW Trade & Investment and the NSW Office of Environment & Heritage jointly released an Issues Paper for public consultation as part of the review, which closed to submissions on 10 March 2014.
+The NSW Government has announced enhancements to the Energy Savings Scheme following public consultation on an Issues Paper as part of the review, which closed to submissions in March 2014.

 Rule Change 2013-2014